JakWai01/entangle/README.md

 ## Installation

-Installation is either possible by downloading a released binary or installing it with Go via:
+Installation is either possible by downloading a released binary or installing it via

 ```bash
 go install github.com/alphahorizonio/entangle@latest